autmav/autmav_reviews/summaries/Tracking.md

 7. **Challenges:** Challenging scenarios for their tracker are bad aspect angle estimates at and shortly after track initialization.
 This especially happens for distant objects at crossings and it can be handled by including detections from other sensors.

-### Real-time Monocular 3D People Localization and Tracking on Embedded System
+### 7:Real-time Monocular 3D People Localization and Tracking on Embedded System

 [Link to the Paper](https://drive.google.com/file/d/1HKHRA1zM6AxbsaZgxfexzKUygNpzXZTo/view?usp=sharing)